atticedit/jukebox-jury/doc/user_stories.md

 ##### Acceptance Criteria

+* If no song by that name is in the database, asks if I want to create a record instead
-* Shows me each piece of information stored for the song and asks me if I want to update it
+* Shows me each piece of information stored for the song on numbered lines and asks me which line I want to update
 * Retains all the information I've declined to update
 * Saves all the new information I've given for the song

 ---

-### Story 3
+### Deleting a Record

 As a music fanatic who also needs to get things done, I want to delete information about songs I no longer own